Glitchy-Tozier/8vim_keyboard_layout_calculator/README.md

 ## Future to-do's (PRs are welcome)
 - [ ] If on Windows, don't show results in Terminal.
 Instead log them to a `results.txt` file.
 This might prevent crashes when optimizing for non-ascii alphabets.
-- [ ] Multiple languages:
-    - [ ] Add option to provide multiple bigram-files and use them for optimization.
-(If you want to implement this, please first open an issue)
-    - [ ] Add option to show how good a layout is for each language separately